bolt/codingstyle/PhpCodeSniffer/README.md

 ###Installation

 - Install/update using composers `--require-dev` command
-- Install PHP_CodeSniffer or use the one that is installed with compooser
+- Install PHP_CodeSniffer or use the one that is installed with composer
 - Start phpcs with `--standard Bolt <path-to-bolt>/CodeSniffer/Bolt`

 ###Run